JeffreyRodriguez/Liberator12k/README.md

 If you browse through the code, you'll see the project has been grouped into major functional areas:

-  * Tooling - Printable tools for gun making
-  * Vitamins - Store-bought parts, nut and bolts, etc.
-  * Lower - Grip with a simple trigger.
-  * Upper - Different uppers that work with the lower (maybe).
   * Ammo - Printable Ammunition
+  * Documentation - All sorts of docs; including barrel wall calculator.
   * Meta - 3D modeling-specific code
+  * Receiver - Lower+Universal Receiver; interchangeable Forends
+  * Tooling - Printable tools for gun making
+  * Vitamins - Store-bought parts, nut and bolts, collars, etc.
   * Toys - Things I've tried and thrown away (maybe)

 There are more directories than mentioned above, but this should give you a taste of what's in here.